Honeypot95/Honeypot95.github.io/about.markdown

 I like writing poetry, particularly using constrained writing techniques.
 You can check out some of that here as well.

-In principle I like sports, such as swimming, tennis and squash, but I am not very good at them.
+In principle I like sports, such as swimming, tennis and squash, as well as dancing, but I am not very good at them.
 I hope to change this in the near future.